Julian's Persian expedition: From Circesium to Ctesiphon

 Once over the border, Julian invigorated the soldiers' ardor with a fiery oration, representing his hopes and reasons for the war, and distributed a donative of 130 pieces of silver to each.
 The army was divided on the march into three principal divisions.
 The center under Victor, composed of the heavy infantry; the cavalry under Arintheus and Hormizd the renegade Persian on the left; the right, marching along the riverbank and maintaining contact with the fleet, consisting likewise of infantry, and commanded by Nevitta.
 The baggage and the rearguard were under Dagalaifus, while the scouts were led by Lucilianus, the veteran of Nisibis.
 A detachment was left to hold the fortress of Circesium, as several of the fickle Arabian tribes near the border were allied with Persia.

 Julian then penetrated rapidly into Assyria.
-Smiliarly to the concentration of Egypt's population on the Nile was the main part of the population of Assyria located in the towns on the banks of the Euphrates, while the interior of the country was, for the most part, a desert wasteland.
+Similarly to the concentration of Egypt's population on the Nile was the main part of the population of Assyria located in the towns on the banks of the Euphrates, while the interior of the country was, for the most part, a desert wasteland.
 The first Persian settlement that was encountered was Anatha (Anah), which surrendered, but the Romans destroyed it.
 The army then moved past the Thilutha (Telbis Island, now flooded by the Haditha Dam) and Achaiachala (variously identified with Haditha or Bijân Island, the latter is now flooded by the Haditha Dam), since both of them were difficult to capture.
 A part of the army crossed over at Baraxmalcha.
 Then they reached Diacira (Hit) and then Ozogardana/Zaragardia, both of which were abandoned and Julian destroyed them.
 Then the Romans met a Sasanian detachment for the first time and defeated it.
 After Macepracta/Besechana, which was reached by a march of two weeks, Julian's army besieged Pirisabora (Anbar), the largest city of Mesopotamia after Ctesiphon.
 The city was surrendered after two or three days and was destroyed.
 Julian used the nearby Naarmalcha (the Royal Canal), which was the most direct route, to transfer the fleet from the Euphrates to Tigris.
 The army moved southeast with great difficulties and losses.
 Worse still, the Persians flooded the land by destroying the dams and diverting the water of the Naarmalcha canal after the Romans passed Phissenia.
-Julian's army then reaches Bithra.
+Julian's army then reached Bithra.
 Arriving within a dozen miles of Ctesiphon, the fortified Maiozamalcha was besieged and taken after several days through mining operations.
 The city was destroyed and almost all inhabitants were killed.
 Through Meinas Sabatha, Julian marched towards the Seleucia–Ctesiphon metropolis (Al-Mada'in).

 Arshak II's preparations in Armenia might have deceived Shapur II, but he must have been soon informed of the advance of the main Roman army along the Euphrates.
 Modern scholars have noted this avoidance of a full-scale field battle and letting the main Roman army advance deep into Assyria.